EncafeinadosCompany/showcase-coffee-api/README.md

 - Jest testing
 - Environment variables for development and production

+## 🛠️ Technologies Used

+- Node.js: Runtime environment used for development
+- JavaScript: Pure JavaScript implementation
+- PostgreSQL: Relational database used in the project
+- Express.js: Node.js framework for handling routes and middleware
+- Sequelize: ORM for database management

 ## 📋 Prerequisites

 Before running the project, make sure you have the following installed: